ArctiqTeam/2RHV_POC/README.md

 # 2RHV_POC
-a POC build of 2 RHV servers, all orchestrated by Ansible
+a POC build of 2 RHV/oVirt (v4.1) servers, all orchestrated by Ansible

 Files:
 * bld-glstr.yml	-- to build a gluster pool.